pieoneers/jsonapi-go/README.md

 }
 ```

-Here we can find that `meta` includes in resource object and into json document.
+Here we can find that `meta` includes in resource object and into JSON document.
-It happened, because resource and document may have their own `meta`, to avoid such behaviour we should implement `Book` document data type and implement `GetMeta` for the `Book`'s document.
+It happened, because resource and document may have their own `meta`, to avoid such behavior we should implement `Book` document data type and implement `GetMeta` for the `Book`'s document.

 ```go
 type BookDocumentMeta struct {